 For example, a vice president and senior legal counsel at CBS was fired when she wrote about the Las Vegas shooting on her Facebook page, saying that she was “not even sympathetic bc country music fans are often republican gun-toters.”
 CBS fired her that day, saying she “violated the standards of our company.”
 Another example is an employee who was fired days after a photo of her flipping off President Trump’s motorcade made social media rounds after media outlets made express mention of her employer.
 Conversely, the NLRB ruled in favor of a restaurant worker who tweeted disparaging remarks about his employer’s pay and inclement weather policies because his tweets were “for the mutual aid and protection of employees because they concerned the workplace or employees’ interests as employees.”

 What Should an Employer Do?

 As this article has demonstrated, freedom of speech is murkier than the First Amendment would allude to.
 An employer must be careful not to discriminate and not to run afoul of protected work-related speech when implementing policies that aim to curb controversial discussion topics.
 Furthermore, an employer that has implemented or plans to implement a civility code or policy should ensure the policy is applied in a fair and neutral manner and, if a private employer, a manner that does not restrict speech protected by Section 7 of the National Labor Relations Act.
-Consult with an experienced employment law attorney for employers counseling in South Carolina when considering a policy or an action that will curb or discipline political or other speech in the workplace.
+Consult with our experienced employment lawyers for employers counseling in South Carolina when considering a policy or an action that will curb or discipline political or other speech in the workplace.